Rami24t/Periodic-Table-Database/README.md

-# fCC Relational Database Certification |  Periodic Table Database Project
+# fCC Certifications | Relational Database |  Periodic Table Database Project
  For this project, I needed to fix and develop a PostgreSQL periodic table database and then create a bash script program that retrieves information from the database based on a cli user-provided argument.

 ## Completed User Stories and Followed Instructions